digego/extempore/_sources/note-level-music.txt

 rhythm and duration information.
 As musicians though, we are more used to working with beats and tempo.
 Here's a simple example working with samples.
-Note that throughout this tutorial I'm using a drum sampler, see :doc:`TODO` for details on how to set that up.
+Note that throughout this tutorial I'm using a drum sampler, see :doc:`sampler` for details on how to set that up.
 At the end of this page you'll find a list of general MIDI drum numbers which I'll be using in this tutorial: ``*gm-cowbell*``, etc...